Proudly serving Ashland, Minocqua, Marquette, Houghton, Iron Mountain and surrounding areas.

 Solutions can be as simple as repairing a plumbing leak under your foundation -- or as extensive as demolishing and then reconstructing damaged sections of foundations or slabs.

 A certified foundation contractor is the best person to evaluate foundation heaving problems and suggest suitable solutions.

 We solve foundation heave problems!
 Call us for a free slab or foundation upheaval repair quote today!

-We serve Houghton, Ashland, Ironwood, and many nearby areas in Michigan and Wisconsin.
+We serve Iron Mountain, Ashland, Marquette, and many nearby areas in Michigan and Wisconsin.

 Heave is the upward movement of a foundation or slab caused by underlying soils that expand or swell.
 This occurs due to an increase in moisture or by freezing forces.
 Heave is more common with slabs than foundations because slabs have less weight to resist heaving forces.
 Unless there is a long period of drought, heave most commonly occurs within the first few years of the building's construction.

-Slab and foundation heave are most commonly caused by these four forces:
+Slab and foundation heave is most commonly caused by these four forces:

 A house built on soils with high clay content will be susceptible to heaving forces because clay-rich soil expands significantly when it gets wet.

 The excavation for a foundation often gives the soil around and under a house a chance to dry out and shrink, as shown in the photo at right.
 After the house is built, clay-rich soil that gets soaked during wet spells can cause heaving problems, while also damaging foundation walls.